 I originally posted a slightly modified version of this recipe a couple years ago, but it pretty much got lost in the archives since I wasn’t serious about food blogging at that point, and had no idea about photography, SEO, social media promotion, etc… which is a shame because it’s really kind of amazing.
 And by “really kind of amazing” I mean it’s easily my favourite recipe for healthy banana bread.

 Soft, tender, subtly sweet, and loaded with banana flavour, you’d never be able to tell that this banana bread is made without butter or oil.
-Instead, it’s got Greek yogurt to keep it moist, with an extra egg and a small amount of brown sugar to help out.
+Instead, it’s got Greek yogurt to keep it moist, with an extra egg and some coconut sugar to help out.

-And honestly?
-You’d be fine leaving out the brown sugar and only using a 1/4 cup of maple syrup as a sweetener… especially if you were planning on tossing in some chocolate chips.
+The recipe calls for 1/2 cup, but you’d be fine cutting that down to 1/3 cup if you like your breads a little less sweet.
+And this is especially true if you were planning on tossing in some chocolate chips.
 I like my banana bread without any add-ins, so I passed on the chocolate (I know, I know) and played around with the sweetness instead.
 Both versions were delicious — it really depends on how sweet you like it!

 I’d love to know if you make this recipe!
 Leave a comment and rating down below to let me know what you think, and subscribe to our mailing list to receive new recipes in your inbox!Print